Merovius/shellex/README.md

 5. Contribute comments and documentation.
 Consider translating the manpage.
-   Again, please announce your intention and again, if you translate to a language, that none of the core-developers speak (currently everything but english and german) please consider it to be at least a mid-term commitment to maintain the translation.
+   Again, please announce your intention and again, if you translate to a language, that none of the core-developers speak (currently everything but English and German) please consider it to be at least a mid-term commitment to maintain the translation.